coveo/search-ui-extensions/README.md

 1. `npm run dev` will start the developer server.
 2. `npx cypress run` will run the cypress functional tests suite.

-To add a new test suite simply add a new spec file in `./cypress/integration/` folder.
+To add a new test suite simply add a new spec file in the `./cypress/integration/` folder.